wp-plugins/radio-station/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.5.0 =
+* Plugin modified to allow for internationalization.
+* Spanish translation added.

 = 1.4.6 =
 * Fixed a bug with shows that start at midnight not displaying in the on-air sidebar widget.